katiemcmillin/homework-cloner/README.md

 # HwCloner
-## Script to automate homework pull request cloning
+## Script to automate pull request cloning

 ### Example Usage:
 To clone your student's pull requests from github.com/WDI-SEA/css-positioning: